×

 Conservative treatment

 Exercise therapy and relaxation exercises might also help relieve back pain.
 The mind can influence how pain is perceived; thus, learning coping mechanisms might help deal with the symptoms.
-However, if the pain becomes severe, patients are advised to lie down or find a position that puts less strain on the back.
+However, if the pain becomes severe, patients are advised to lie down or find a position that puts less strain on spinal nerves in the back.

 Pain medications